werto87/modern-durak/README.md

 - Download the repository
 - Fill out .env file

-You can use the nginx.conf file as a template but do not forgert to replace {{SERVER_NAME}} with your domain for example myDomain.com
+You can use the nginx.conf file as a template but do not forget to replace {{SERVER_NAME}} with your domain for example myDomain.com

 ## Run the app
 docker-compose down --volumes  && docker-compose pull  && docker-compose up